-- 1. Complete a written application containing information about educational background, training, employment history, and experience working with children.
+- 1. Complete an application containing information about educational background, training, employment history, and experience working with children.

-- 2. Submit the names of 4 references or more, at least three of whom are unrelated to the applicant.
+- 2. Submit the names of 4 references or more with valid email addresses, at least three of whom are unrelated to the applicant.

 - 3. Authorize the CASA program and other appropriate agencies to secure the following checks:

 - a.
 Social Security Number verification

 - b.
 Texas Criminal Record Check

 - c.
 National Criminal Record Check

 - d.
 State Sex Offender Check

 - e.
 National Sex Offender Check

 - f.
 Child Abuse and Neglect Central Registry Check